 The Rev. Mary Laymon

-Mary’s favorite sacred places include the island of Iona off the coast of Scotland, the Celtic monastic ruin, Skellig Michael on an island off the coast of Ireland, and Assateague, the barrier island off the coast of Maryland where she’s been camping with her family every summer since she was five years old.
+Mary’s favorite sacred places include the Isle of Iona off the coast of Scotland; the Celtic monastic ruin, Skellig Michael on an island off the coast of Ireland; and Assateague, the barrier island off the coast of Maryland where she’s been camping, with her family every summer since she was five years old.

-She married Greg York 3 years ago in Ireland and is the mother of 18 year old John – musician, writer and freshman at Cincinnati State.
-Mary enjoys gardening, cooking, traveling, camping and hiking out in God’s “Big Book” – the Celtic way of speaking about creation.
-But she really loves helping others hear the quiet and persistent voice of God speaking love to us.
+She married Greg York in Ireland in 2012, and she is the mother of John – an amazing young adult, gifted musician, writer, and cook.
+John lives with his wife in Illinois.
+Mary enjoys gardening, cooking, traveling, camping, and hiking out in God’s “Big Book” – the Celtic way of speaking about creation.

 Greg York

-After a 25 year career at Procter & Gamble, Greg retired from corporate life and began creating another kind of life – centered around restoration and repurposing.
-Greg repurposes his skills as a manager and strategic planner mentoring young entrepreneurs and supporting the growth of Center City Collision’s “body shop Abbey” a place where cars as well as auto body workers experience healing & restoration.
-Through his capacity to see beauty where others see ruin he creates spaces for community living in the homes he’s wonderfully restored.
-Rather than invest in stocks, he invests in neighborhoods, restoring a “third place” cafe in an impoverished community where urban farmers make a living from their garden feeding their neighbors.
+After a 25-year career at Procter & Gamble, Greg retired from corporate life and began creating another kind of life – centered around restoration and repurposing.
+Greg repurposes his skills as a manager and strategic planner mentoring young entrepreneurs.
+He supported the growth of a Cincinnati CarStar franchise, helping create a “body shop Abbey” a place where cars as well as auto body workers experience healing and restoration.
+Through his capacity to see beauty where others see ruin, he creates spaces for community living in the homes he’s wonderfully restored.
+Rather than investing his retirement in stocks, he invested in neighborhoods, restoring a “third place” cafe in an impoverished community where urban farmers make a living from their garden feeding their neighbors.

 While living in Japan, Greg fell in love with the idea of building tiny houses and living in remarkably efficient small spaces.
 He hopes to build a small community of tiny houses at Tikkun Farm.